mikebrady/shairport-sync-for-openwrt/README.md

 * Perform the command
 `$./scripts/feeds install libavahi alsa-lib libdaemon libpopt alsa-utils htop ` This will install these packages into the OpenWrt build system if they are not already in place.
+All these packages are necessary for building Shairport Sync, but they will only be included in the final OpenWrt image if they are needed at runtime.
+For example, `libavahi` is needed for compilation, but avahi will not be included in the OpenWrt image if you choose the `shairport-sync-mini` package.
 Note that `alsa-utils` and `htop` are both very useful, but they are not actually needed for Shairport Sync to work.

 * Enter the command `make menuconfig` and make the following selections:
- * select one of `Sound > shairport-sync-mini` or `shairport-sync-polarssl` or `shairport-sync-openssl`
+ * select exactly one of `Sound > shairport-sync-mini` or `shairport-sync-polarssl` or `shairport-sync-openssl`,
- * select `Kernel Modules > Sound Support > kmod-sound-core` and `kmod-usb-audio`
+ * select `Kernel Modules > Sound Support > kmod-sound-core` and `kmod-usb-audio`,
- * optionally, but recommended, select `Utilities > alsa-utils` and `Administration > htop`
+ * optionally, but recommended, select `Utilities > alsa-utils` and `Administration > htop`.

 * Having exited and confirmed your choices, do a `make`.
 That's it -- the image should be ready.